-In Panel A of Table 5, column 1 reports the OLS estimates of a regression of log sales per employee on JAQ including only year dummies.
+In Panel A of Table 5, column 1 reports the OLS estimates of a regression of log sales per employee on JAQ that only includes year dummies.
 We find a highly significant coefficient of 0.366, implying that a 10-percentage-point increase in JAQ is associated with a 3.66% increase in sales per employee.
-Equivalently, a one-standard-deviation increase in JAQ (0.31) is associated with a 11.5% increase in sales per employee.
+Equivalently, a one-standard-deviation increase in JAQ (0.31) is associated with an 11.5% increase in sales per employee.
 To put this estimate in perspective, Bloom et al. (2019) find that a one-standard-deviation increase in their management score is associated with a 26.2% increase in sales per employee.
-The difference in magnitude between the two estimates may reflect the fact that JAQ focuses on the gains stemming from the efficient allocation of employees, while the score constructed by Bloom et al. (2019) is a broader synthetic indicator of management practices.
-It may also reflect the fact that our sample excludes the most productive firms in the economy.
+The difference in magnitude between the two estimates may stem from their different scope: JAQ focuses on the gains stemming from the efficient allocation of employees, while the score constructed by Bloom et al. (2019) is a broader synthetic indicator of management practices.
+The difference may also be due to the most productive firms being excluded from our sample by construction.